Scale-free behavior of weight distributions of connectomes: Introduction

 \section{Introduction}

 In neuroscience, networks-based analysis is heavily needed as the brain is a complex system made up of many interacting neurons~\cite{BarabasiNEUROSCI2023}.
-Understanding the structure of these connections is crucial as form is believed to be highly linked with function~\cite{KristanCURBIO2006}.
+Understanding the structure of these connections is crucial as the form is believed to be highly linked with function~\cite{KristanCURBIO2006}.
 The objective description of the nodes' and edges' contributions to the network as a whole is made possible by the network metrics.
 Regardless of how widely dispersed or how closely spaced apart they are, nodes with similar qualities can be grouped into a single structurally defined class~\cite{SpornsNETB2016}.

-In literature, one may find many attempts to investigate how the morphological and topological quantities related to neuronal development.
-For example, earlier works on the structural neural circuits of the cerebral cortex characterized the cortex as a mixing device whose corticocortical connections are primarily determined by chance and may be further refined during the learning process~\cite{BraitenbergCORTEX2013}.
+In literature, one may find many attempts to investigate how the morphological and topological quantities \mage{are }related to neuronal development.
+For example, earlier works on the structural neural circuits of the cerebral cortex characterized the cortex as a mixing device whose cortico-cortical connections are primarily determined by chance and may be further refined during the learning process~\cite{BraitenbergCORTEX2013}.
 An even older model of neural networks, which Beurle thought might be shaped by learning and plasticity, was based on random connectivity, an unstructured substrate, in parallel with these neuroanatomical concepts~\cite{BeurlePHILO1956}.
-Recently models were proposed, in which network optimization is taken into account, for example, Lynn et a~\cite{Lynn2024} proposed a model in which following a random edge pruning new link is added either by a preferential attachment or randomly.
+Recently models were proposed, in which network optimization is taken into account\mage{.
+F}or example, Lynn et. al.~\cite{Lynn2024} proposed a model in which following a random edge pruning new link is added either by a preferential attachment or randomly.
 This provides heavy-tailed connection strengths in agreement with the connectomes they considered.

-Others have even looked at combined topological and spatial properties of neural networks by making an analogous physical construct of connectomes, which they called contactomes~\cite{KovacsNEUCOG2024}, and found that optimization with certain boundary conditions leads to degree and distance distributions close to the neural connectomes in the fruit fly, mouse, and human and unveil a simple set of shared organizing principles across these organisms.
+Others have even looked at combined topological and spatial properties of neural networks by making an analogous physical construct of connectomes, which they called \textit{contactomes}~\cite{KovacsNEUCOG2024}, and found that optimization with certain boundary conditions leads to degree and distance distributions close to the neural connectomes in the fruit fly, mouse, and human and unveil a simple set of shared organizing principles across these organisms.
+While neuronal distance distributions are known to follow exponential rule~\cite{RavaszNEU2013}, degree distributions exhibit more fat-tailed like distribution tails, typically stretched exponential~\cite{GastnerSCIREP2016}.
+Scale-free behavior was found at the global level of weights in case of large human white matter bundles~\cite{OdorPRE2016} and in case of neural links of the hemibrain~\cite{OdorPRR2022}.